nirnimova/Shoam/README.md

 **This is only client side code of the project!!!!!**

-This is the system I am currently developing for
+This is the system I developed for
 ###### Israel Ports Development and Assets Company

 **It was built with:**